randygrolemund/pool_deployment/README.md

 ** This script allows for you to change the version of nodejs that will be installed, choose 8, 10, or 11.
 I'm currently running v11 on nearly all my pools.

-when you are done running this script, you will have installed, configured, and tuned the following:
+When you are done running this script, you will have installed, configured, and tuned the following:

 - Nodej
 - Redis